tsinghua-fib-lab/GenNet_scientific_data/README.md

 ## Precautions

-1.If you use a docker virtual machine, you need to install version 15.0 of the libprof library
+1. If you are using a Docker virtual machine, you need to install version 15.0 of the libprof library (Python module).

-2.data file download address:https://github.com/tsinghua-fib-lab/GenNet_scientific_data/releases/tag/v1.0.1
+2. The data files should be downloaded in advance and placed in the main directory.
+Data file address: https://github.com/tsinghua-fib-lab/GenNet_scientific_data/releases/tag/v1.0.1.

-3.the pycomm folder needs to be placed in the subdirectory of the optimized code
+3. The "pycomm" folder should be located in a subdirectory of the optimization algorithm code for interaction.

 ## Configuration File Options